 Always be humble.
-It's very easy to get swept away in the glitter and glamour of fashion but it's also very easy to make or break your reputation in seconds.
+It's very easy to get swept away in the glitter and glamour of creative industries.
 People will forget what you said but they will never forget how you made them feel.

-Everyone started somewhere, so no matter how successful that model/designer/stylist is they were you once too.
+Everyone started somewhere, so no matter how successful that person you look up to is, they were you once too.
 So when you get to the top, the best way to stay there is to make sure you treat everyone with respect.
-Nobody likes a diva!

 Sleep more, eat better, drink less, study harder!